Viewing and Managing Policies in the UI¶

 - You may not edit permissions on specific data objects if you do not have the ability to grant on that data object.

-- You may not edit permissions with a scope of ‘Catalog’ or ‘Column’ because these scopes are currently unavailable in the ‘Add permission’ dialog.
+- You may not edit permissions with a scope of ‘Column’ because this scope is currently unavailable in the ‘Add permission’ dialog.

 - You may not edit permissions that have invalid combinations of access conditions, as outlined in the sub-section 'Multiple Access Conditions’ above.